Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-4_Dynamics-of-Empathy_Marshall-Rosenberg_transcript.md

 **We're going to guess wrong.**

-> In nonviolent communication, we never try to be perfect.
+> In Nonviolent Communication, we never try to be perfect.
 We try to be progressively less stupid.

 #### We're conscious that anything that's worth doing is worth doing poorly.